 The National Telecommunications and Information Administration (NTIA), in coordination with the Federal Communications Commission (FCC) and federal agencies, has established a Spectrum Sharing Innovation Test-Bed pilot program to examine the feasibility of increased sharing between federal and non-federal users.
-The pilot program is evaluating the ability of dynamic spectrum access (DSA) devices employing spectrum sensing and/or geo-location technologies to share spectrum with land mobile radio (LMR) systems operating in the 410-420 MHz Federal band and in the 470-512 MHz non-Federal band.
+The pilot program is evaluating the ability of dynamic spectrum access (DSA) devices employing spectrum sensing and/or geo-location technologies to share spectrum with land mobile radio (LMR) systems operating in the 410-420 MHz band, allocated for federal use.

-Since NTIA published the Test-Bed Phase I test plan on its website in February 2009, it has been engaged in testing DSA devices at its laboratory, the Institute for Telecommunications Sciences (ITS), in Boulder, CO.
+Since NTIA published the test-bed Phase I test plan on its website in February 2009, NTIA has been engaged in testing DSA devices at its laboratory, the Institute for Telecommunication Sciences (ITS), in Boulder, Colorado.
 The Phase I tests assess the performance and behavior of DSA devices in response to simulated LMR environment signals within a laboratory setting.

 The Phase I test plan document1 provided a notional definition of subsequent Phase II and III field testing.
 Phase II will assess the spectrum sensing capabilities of DSA devices in a live LMR environment with sufficient DSA transmitter attenuation to prevent interference to LMR systems.
-In Phase III, the DSA devices' transmitter attenuation will be removed and the devices will be allowed to operate freely in a variety of live LMR radiofrequency signal environments.
+In Phase III the DSA devices' transmitter attenuation will be removed and the devices will be allowed to operate freely in a variety of live LMR radiofrequency signal environments.